DylanMeeus/blog/content/posts/new-blog.md

 I've always enjoyed writing technical content, and whilst studying I had plenty of time to do so.
 The past few years, adjusting to a new routine has made writing blogs low on the priority list.
-Currently I have a full-time job, in addition to being happily married :).
+Currently I have a full-time job, in addition to being happily married.
+But I'll try to keep this one more or less active. :).

 One thing that has at least gotten more interesting is the technology behind this blog!
 It's created with Hugo, a Go Static Website generator.
 And I've put it up on Github, which helps with the version